aroemers/redelay/README.md

 The examples above have bound the states to global vars.
 This is not required.
 **State objects can live anywhere** and can be passed around like any other object.
-If you prefer a less global approach, using a map of states for example - either dereferenced or not - then that's perfectly feasible as well.
+A less global approach using a map of states for example - either dereferenced or not - is perfectly feasible as well.

 By its first class and unassuming nature this library aims to support **the whole spectrum** of [mount](https://github.com/aroemers/mount-lite)-like global states to [Component](https://github.com/stuartsierra/component)-like system maps to [Integrant](https://github.com/weavejester/integrant)-like data-driven approaches.
 This is also the reason that redelay **does not have some sort of "start" or "init" function**.